How to get to Albanian Riviera?

 Day 2: Blue Eye spring + Gjirokaster

 The next day, you can visit the “natural wonder” of the Blue Eye spring.
 The spring pumps water to the surface from an underwater cave.
-And it has the most miraculous, bright, blue colour.
+And it has the most miraculous, bright, blue color.
 After the Blue Eye, you can follow the road towards the historical city of Gjirokaster.
 There are old-fashioned stone houses, a lovely castle on the top of the city and a beautiful bazaar market to explore.

 Day 3: Beach day on a “secret” beach